 About 1% of the population of England and 3% of the population in Wales use a private water supply.
 Most of these supplies are situated in remote, rural parts of the country and can originate from a range of sources including boreholes, natural springs and watercourses.

 Local authorities act as the regulators for private water supplies.
 The Inspectorate is not the regulator for private water supplies.
-However, we have a duty to act as technical advisors to local authorities in relation to the implementation of the Private Water Supply Regulations on behalf of the Secretary of State.
+However, we act as technical advisors to local authorities in relation to the implementation of the Private Water Supplies Regulations on behalf of the Secretary of State.
 We provide technical and scientific advice on all aspects of drinking water quality, including on private water supplies, to local authorities.
 We do not work directly with consumers or owners of private water supplies, but do respond to any enquiries made to us about private water supplies.

 We use cookies to collect information about how you use GOV.UK.
 We use this information to make the website work as well as possible and improve government services.